kkelichika/javascript-mastery/README.md

 - Writing functions, arrow functions, and default/rest parameters.
 - Scope (global, function and block).
 - Arrays and objects, and how to loop over them.
+- The big array methods: map, filter, reduce, find, some, every and sort.
+- Chaining array methods to process data step by step.
+- Destructuring arrays and objects, and the spread/rest operators.
+- Object helper methods (keys, values, entries) and shorthand syntax.
+- Set and Map collections, and working with JSON.